fenar/juju-nfv-clearwater-restcomm/README.md

 # juju-nfv-demo
-Repo to host nfv demos modeled thanks to Juju and integration with Orchestration
+# Repo to host nfv demos modeled thanks to Juju and integration with Orchestration

+git pull clearwater